Trips start with me saying the name of a country three times while hopping up and down on my left foot, twice.

 There are 195 countries in the world, according to Wikipedia.
 I can’t see them all, in this lifetime, so I usually choose countries to visit that look warm and friendly, have good pictures from people who have been there, and good reviews by fellow travelers.

-Sometimes friends and family give me their dream vacations in the middle of conversations about the deteriorating U.S. trade balance, the machinations of the Federal Reserve, the surveillance of us by Google, Amazon and Facebook,or the price of tomatoes at the local grocery.
+Sometimes friends and family give me their dream vacations in the middle of conversations about the deteriorating U.S. trade balance, the machinations of the Federal Reserve, the police state surveillance of American citizens by Google, Amazon and Facebook, the price of tomatoes at the local grocery.

 Pat, who keeps Scotttreks.com flying with tech genius, suggested the Dolphin Fountain in Mazatlan, all the five star restaurants in Paris, the Great Barrier Reef for diving.
 In the Dominican Republic he likes LaRamada, the north side beaches, the grave of Christopher Columbus, Altos de Chavon and Casa de Campo.